Arifin-113/Demo-Sign-in-Webpage/README.md

 # Demo-Sign-in-Webpage
-Developed a Demo Sign in page with validation then manually tested that
+Developed a Demo Sign in page with HTML and CSS with validation Manually tested it